-Bagging cannot reduce the bias and noise because of these reasons: Bias is controlled by the complexity of weak learners and noise is impossible to remove by definition.
+Bagging cannot reduce bias and noise because of these reasons, but training weak learners by various types of data contributes to reduce the variance.

-However, training weak learners by various types of data contributes to reduce the variance.
-In summary, bagging is a technique to reduce the variance without sacrificing the bias.
+In summary, bagging is a technique to reduce variance without sacrificing bias.

 Based on the theory of bias-variance trade-off, we discuss the idea of our BaggTaming.

-To more drastically reduce the variance, classifiers should be learned from more various types of examples.
+In order to more drastically reduce the variance, classifiers should be learned from more various types of examples.
 For this purpose, training examples are sampled from the wild set, because it contains more diverse data.

-However, we now face another difficulty.
-Because the wild set may contain many non-target data, these non-target data have to be filtered out.
+But, we now face one difficulty.
+Because the wild set may contain many non-target data, these data have to be filtered out.

-For this purpose, we use tame data.
+For this purpose, we use a tame data set.
 Weak classifiers are filtered out if the prediction accuracy on the tame set is low.

-We show the detail of the generation process of weak classifiers in our BaggTaming.
-Before learning weak classifiers, we compute the baseline accuracy.
-Weak learner acquires a base classifier from the tame data.
+We show the detail of the generation process of weak classifiers of BaggTaming.
+Before learning weak classifiers, we compute the baseline prediction accuracy.
+Tame and wild data are merged, and weak learner acquires a base classifier from this merged data.
 The prediction accuracy on the tame set is considered as the baseline accuracy.